| |

 of the Chair of Astronomy at the University of Thessaloniki.

-temporarily as Director.
-Currently, Acting Director of the Laboratory
+Spyrou.
+Currently, the Director of the Laboratory of Astronomy is

 research activities undertaken by the